G. D. Yadav: Connection with Industry and Boards

 He currently serves as an Independent Director on the boards of multiple listed chemical companies: Godrej Industries, Clean Science & Technology, Meghmani Organics, Bhageria Industries, Astec Lifesciences, Dorf Ketal Chemicals India, Supriya Lifesciences and Sharp Mint.
 Previously, he served on the boards of Aarti Industries and Survival Technologies.

 Recognitions

 He became international member of the U.S. National Academy of Engineering in (2022).
-Furthermore, he was elected a fellow of the U.S. National Academy of Inventors in (2022).
+Furthermore, he was elected a fellow of the U.S. National Academy of Inventors in (2022) and Canadian Academy of Engineering (2026).
+He is also a Fellow of TWAS, INSA, IAS, NASI and INAE.

 Following his tenure as vice chancellor, R.A.
 Mashelkar appointed him emeritus professor of eminence at Institute of Chemical Technology, Mumbai.

+He was awarded the fourth highest civilian honour, the Padmashri in 2016.
+In 2026, he was also selected for the Danckwerts Memorial Lecture Award-jointly conferred by IChemE (UK), AIChE, and Elsevier.

+Other awards also include the Rasayan MahaRatna (2025), Eminent Engineer Award, and the Bharat Ratna Dr. A.P.J.
+Abdul Kalam Award (2022).
+He also the current president of the Indian Institute of Chemical Engineers and the Indian Chemical Society.

-Service to Professional Bodies as President
+Service to professional bodies as President

 Catalysis Society of India

 He served as the Chairman of the Mumbai Chapter of the Catalysis Society of India, significantly increasing its membership.
 Later, as the President of the Catalysis Society of India, he facilitated an agreement to transform its bulletin into the journal Catalysis in Green Chemistry and Engineering, published by Begell House, USA.
 He was conferred with the Prof. S.K.
 Bhattacharya Eminent Scientist Award in 2007.